Recoverable robust shortest path problem under interval budgeted uncertainty representations: The Rec Rob SP problem under the interval uncertainty

-\begin{lem} There is a polynomial time reduction from $K$-\textsc{V-DP} in a digraph $G$ to \textsc{Rec SP} with~$\Phi^{\mathrm{incl}}(X,k)$, $k=K$, in a digraph $G+H$ with costs $(C_e,\overline{c}_e)\in \{(0,0),(1,0),(0,1)\}$ for all arcs~$e$ in $G+H$, where digraph~$H$ is a simple path containing $2k-1$ arcs, $|A_H|=2k-1$.
-Moreover, an instance of $K$-\textsc{V-DP} is positive iff the total cost of any optimal solution to the corresponding instance of~\textsc{Rec SP} is zero. \end{lem} \begin{proof} The reduction presented here is a generalization, with some simplifications, of the one given in~\cite[Corollary~4]{B12} to the case of~$K$ terminal pairs.
-Given an instance of the $K$-\textsc{V-DP} problem in a digraph $G=(V, A)$, we built the corresponding instance of~\textsc{Rec SP} as follows.
-We add $2K-1$ arcs to graph~$G$, i.e. the arcs $(s_i,t_i)$ with the costs $C_{s_i t_i}=1$, $\overline{c}_{s_i t_i}=0$, $i\in[K]$, and the arcs $(t_i,s_{i+1})$ with the costs $C_{t_i s_{i+1}}=0$, $\overline{c}_{t_i s_{i+1}}=0$, $i\in[K-1]$.
-These arcs form the simple $s$-$t$ path~$H$, where $s=s_1$ and $t=t_K$ (see Figure~\ref{graph}).
-The rest of the arcs of graph~$G+H$, i.e. the arcs of the original graph~$G$, have the costs $C_e=0$ and $\overline{c}_e=1$, $e\in A$.
-Finally, we set $k=K$.
-We show that the answer to $K$-\textsc{V-DP} is positive iff the total cost of any optimal solution to the corresponding instance of~\textsc{Rec SP} is zero.
+\begin{lem} There exists a polynomial-time reduction from the instance of $K$-\textsc{V-DP} problem in an acyclic planar digraph $G$ -- constructed based on \textsc{Planar 3-Sat} in~\cite[Theorem 4.8]{NS09} -- to \textsc{Rec SP} with $\Phi^{\mathrm{incl}}(X, k)$ in a digraph $G + H$.
+The costs satisfy $(C_e, \overline{c}_e) \in \{(0,0), (1,0), (0,1)\}$ for all arcs $e$ in $G + H$, where the digraph $H$ is a simple path containing $2k - 1$ arcs (i.e. $|A_H| = 2k - 1$).
+Moreover, the instance of $K$-\textsc{V-DP} is a Yes-instance if and only if the total cost of any optimal solution to the corresponding instance of~\textsc{Rec SP} is zero. \end{lem} \begin{proof} The reduction presented here extends the construction given in~\cite[Theorem 4.8]{NS09}, where the \textsc{Planar 3-Sat} problem is reduced to $K$-\textsc{V-DP}.
+We use the same intermediate graph construction and extend it to a graph in \textsc{Rec SP}, thereby obtaining a direct reduction from \textsc{Planar 3-Sat} to \textsc{Rec SP}.
+For the sake of completeness, we briefly outline the reduction from \textsc{Planar 3-Sat} to $K$-\textsc{V-DP} below.